swcarpentry/shell-novice/07-backtick.md

 > done
 ~~~

-It works simply as follows: everything between the backticks (`` ` ``, not
+It works simply as follows: everything between the backticks is executed
-to be confused with `'` !) is executed as a Unix command, and the
+as a Unix command, and the command's standard output replaces the
-command's standard output replaces the backticks, and everything between
+backticks, and everything between it, before the loop starts (for
-it, before the loop starts (for convenience, newlines are also replaced
+convenience, newlines are also replaced with simple spaces).
+Note: do
+not confuse the backtick, `` ` ``, with the single quote `'` !.

-with simple spaces).
-Recall from @@03 that `cat` prints the contents of
+Recall from @@03 that `cat` prints the contents of its argument (a
-its argument (a filename) to standard output.
-So, if the contents of
+filename) to standard output.
+So, if the contents of file
-file `cohort2010.txt`  look like
+`cohort2010.txt` look like

 ~~~
 patient1033130.txt